Petrophila confusalis

 Petrophila confusalis, the confusing petrophila moth, is a semi-aquatic moth in the family Crambidae.
 It was described by Francis Walker in 1866.

 The length of the forewing is 5–11 mm.
 Adults are on wing from April to September.

 Distribution

-P. confusalis is found in North America, where it has been recorded from British Columbia, California, Maryland, Minnesota, Montana, Nevada, Oregon, Texas, Washington and Wyoming.
+Petrophila confusalis is found in North America, where it has been recorded from British Columbia, California, Maryland, Minnesota, Montana, Nevada, Oregon, Texas, Washington and Wyoming.
 It can be found living in and around lotic or fast-moving streams.

 Ecology

 Interactions with the environment

-P. confusalis acts as a host for the parasitic aquatic wasp Tanychela pilosa.
+Petrophila confusalis acts as a host for the parasitic aquatic wasp Tanychela pilosa.
 The wasp infects the pupal cocoon of P. confusalis.
 When infected, the wasp pupal cocoon can be observed within the moth pupal cocoon.
 Additionally, P. confusalis is preyed upon by small aquatic vertebrates.

 During its caterpillar stage, P. confusalis feeds on green algae and diatoms, including Cladophora, Synedra ulna, and Gomphonema olivaceum, among others.
 “Grazing zones” used by P. confusalis are often quite large, and can contribute to epilithic spatial patchiness.